astefano/efsmt_coverts/README.md

 This is a Scala prototype for synthesising parameters for parametric timed systems.
 The prototype takes as input:
 - components $\cn_i$ of a system as PTAs in Imitator,
 - a file describing the interactions $\gamma$ (each interaction is on one line with actions being separated by comma),
-- a state safety formula (if not specified, by default deadlock freeness as defined in \cite{tripakis93:progress}).
+- a state safety formula (if not specified, by default deadlock-freedom as defined in "_S.
+Tripakis.
+Verifying Progress in Timed Systems.
+In ARTS'99_".
 Constraints on parameters are specified directly in the Imitator files.

 The prototype uses EFSMT and Z3 to return either \texttt{unsat} or a parameter assignment under which the safety property holds.
 The prototype reuses functionalities from the prototype in \cite{abbbc14} to compute $\iim(\gamma)$ and $\eqs(\gamma)$.
 The computation of $\sep(\gamma)$ by means of the observer construction is not implemented yet.
 To generate $\ic(\cn_i^h)$ we use Imitator.
 From all invariants we assemble $\isyst$ which with the parameter constraints and the safety formula are fed to EFSMT \cite{efsmt} and Z3 \cite{z3}.
 We did not explicitly do quantifier elimination but instead quantified universally all history clocks.
 For the extraction of parameter constraints we used the tactic $\texttt{qe2}$ in Z3.